arthur-debert/lual/README.md

     - Mixed: `logger:info({eventId = "XYZ"}, "Processing event: %s", eventName)`
       (context table first)
-  - **Per-Logger Configuration:** Log levels and dispatchers (with their formatters) can be configured for each logger instance using methods like `:set_level()` and `:add_dispatcher()`.
+  - **Per-Logger Configuration:** Log levels and dispatchers (with their presenters) can be configured for each logger instance using methods like `:set_level()` and `:add_dispatcher()`.
 - **Message Propagation:** Log messages processed by a logger are passed to its parent's dispatchers by default.
 Propagation can be disabled per logger